 The Blood Banking and Transfusion Medicine Fellowship is a one-year accredited program designed to develop in-depth skills in all aspects of transfusion medicine.
 The graduate will be qualified to act as medical director in any blood banking/transfusion medicine setting, from a large and diversified transfusion service in an academic medical center to a community blood bank.
 Program applicants must be board certified or eligible in clinical pathology, anatomic pathology/clinical pathology, hematology or another relevant specialty.

 The Blood Banking and Transfusion Medicine Fellowship received initial accreditation by the American Council for Graduate Medical Education (ACGME) on June 12, 1979.
-To date twenty fellows have graduated from the fellowship with one more graduating in June 2017.

 An important aspect of the clinical training program is supervised clinical or laboratory research.
 Fellows conduct a relevant literature review, prepare a research proposal and collect data – ultimately preparing a report for presentation and possible publication.